LukeGrahamLandry/franca/examples/gpu/maze_game/README.md

 - ui for resetting a specific puzzle to initial state if you mess it up when you don't understand the controls yet? the annoying thing is that it could reveal hidden/connected puzzles. idk how to do it in a way that isn't tacky.
-- have the inspect_wall thing work on puzzles too and give you easy text to edit from the reflection thing
 - figure out the antialiasing thing
 - resize the apps based on their size in the projected world? (ie don't hardcode PUZZLE_LOGICAL_WIDTH)
 - all the 3d puzzle effects need to be rotatable